energywebfoundation/ew-origin-frontend/Readme.md

 ### Credentials
 An Elasticsearch password used for basic authentication can be defined in an `.env` file.
 Define the password with the environment variabele REACT_APP_KONG_ES_PW.
 Set the same password for user `read` in Kong under the appropriate Route and Consumer.

+## Docker

+### ew-origin
+In order to build the Docker container and run it, the ew-origin repository needs be next to ew-origin-frontend. (`../ew-origin` from this location)